Ddystopia/rfcs/text/0000-forget-marker-trait.md

 In this case, `handle` borrows from `buf`, but the code that accessing `buf` is not directly tied to `handle`, it runs independently of it.
 Because of this, even if we pin `handle`, we still can *remove the borrow* (by ending the lifetime of `handle`) on `buf` while `JoinHandle`'s memory remains available (`forget(Box::pin(handle))`).

-Functions having signatures with weakening can remove a type from the scope without running its destrucor.
+Functions having signatures with weakening can remove a type from the scope without running its destructor.
 The following function is an example of a weakening function - after it is called, the borrow checker assumes that the lifetime of `T` has ended, as well as all borrows held by `T`.

 ```rust
 fn weakener<T>(foo: T) -> i32 {